Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Lessons/Lesson08.md

 ## Objectives (5 Minutes)

 1. Compare and contrast session based authentication and JSON Web Token (JWT) authentication.
-1. Use `express-jwt` to add JWT authentication to an express server.
+2. Use `express-jwt` to add JWT authentication to an express server.

 ## Overview (25 Minutes)

 ### Background

-Typically legacy web technologies use the Cookie-Session method of authentication; however, there is a better way to do communicate authentication.
-This new way will work better with advanced **Single Page Application** technology like **React** and **Angular 1/2** as well as with authentication in **Mobile Apps**.
+Typically, legacy web technologies use the Cookie-Session method of authentication; however, there is a better way to do communicate authentication.
+This new way will work better with advanced **Single Page Application** technology like **React**, **Angular**, and **Vue**, as well as with authentication in **Mobile Apps**.
 We're going to use an encrypted chunk of JSON called a **JSON Web Token** or JWT
-(pronounced ''*jot*'') to communicate authentication between client and server.
+(pronounced ''*jot*'') to communicate logged in/logged out status between the client and server.

 ![cookie-token-auth](cookie-token-auth.png)
 > Reference [auth0.com](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/)